Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 # Process-Light-Fields-Captured-with-Lytro-Camera-via-Light-Field-Toolbox-for-MATLAB
 This repository contains the source code and materials for processing light fields capture with a Lytro Camera in order to obtain the sub-aperture images or the angular matrix at some fixed spatial point.
+Moreover, this repository only contains two light fields capture with the Lytro, the full dataset is avalible at [asdasd](asdasd) [1]
 ***Authors: Juan Felipe Jaramillo Hernández, María Fernanda Hernández Baena***

 Contents Table